-The Secretary solicits nominations for the Board from individual fluid milk processors and other interested parties, including eligible organizations.
-Fluid milk processors and other interested parties may submit nominations for positions on the Board for regions in which they are located or market fluid milk, and for at-large members.
+The Secretary solicits nominations for the board from individual fluid milk processors and other interested parties, including eligible organizations.
+Fluid milk processors and other interested parties may submit nominations for positions on the board for regions in which they are located or where they market fluid milk, and for at-large members.
 Eligible organizations may submit a slate of nominees for seats in all regions and for at-large members.

 Organic Assessment Exemption